 Eating: La Paella on The Broadway is the place for tapas, where you might even spot a famous face or two, and almost next door you’ll find Warda, which offers a modern twist on traditional Lebanese cuisine.
-Green’s Steakhouse & Grill is a perennial favourite and garners consistently good reviews, while for a taste of Italy, head to Fantozzi on Chase Side.
-Thalassa on Chase Side serves up delicious seafood and cocktails.
+For a taste of Italy, head to Fantozzi on Chase Side.

 Drinking: Ye Olde Cherry Tree has evolved from a 17th century coaching inn and offers a large restaurant space, as well as a bar serving real ales.
 The Woodman, on Bourne Hill, is very much like a country pub and prides itself on being family friendly.

 Culture: The Chicken Shed Theatre is a fully inclusive theatre company for adults and children of all abilities.
 With a full calendar of events including theatre, comedy, music and workshops, there’s bound to be something to your taste.
 The Southgate Symphony Orchestra is a local group formed from enthusiasts who play regularly in and around Southgate.
 A short distance away in Enfield is the Whitewebbs Museum of Transport – based in an old pumping station, it’s a must for anyone interested in vintage vehicles.